20 Protein-Packed Vegetarian Meals

 Baked McTofu Nuggets

-Who would have thought you could make this McDonald's classic a healthy lunch?
+Who would have thought you could make this McDonald's classic would land on a list of high protein vegetarian meals?
 Well, this twist on the McNuggets are a loaded source of protein and baked to perfection.

 Get the recipe from One Ingredient Chef.